 Luminar VS Lightroom

-If you’re thinking of investing in a image editing software, you might be confused about whether to go for Lightroom or Luminar 4.
-Or maybe you already have Lightroom but you’re tempted to switch to this software so you can drop those monthly subscription payments!
+If you’re thinking of investing in a photo editing tools or software, you might be confused about whether to go for Lightroom or Luminar 4.
+Or maybe you already have Lightroom but you’re tempted to switch to this application so you can drop those monthly subscription payments!
 Let’s explore the differences between these two apps.

 Luminar’s Libraries VS Lightroom’s Catalogs

 Let’s get on to the Digital Asset Management each program offers.
 Here, Lightroom trumps Luminar 4 with the sophistication and the intuitive design of their catalogs.
 With Lightroom, you can add and search by geotags, captions, IPTC data and more, an option you just don’t have with this software.
 This can be frustrating, especially if you’re already using a great DAM system.
 It’s quicker and easier to find your items in Lightroom compared to this software.